build-trust/ockam/documentation/use-cases/run-ockam-on-riscv/README.md

 - For Debian: `apt-get install gcc-riscv64-linux-gnu`
 - For MacOS: `brew tap riscv/riscv && brew install --cc=gcc-10 riscv-tools`

 In your `ockam_rv` project, create a `.cargo/config.toml` file.
-In this file, we specify that we're builing for RISC-V and also configure the location of the linker.
+In this file, we specify that we're building for RISC-V and also configure the location of the linker.